awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/eccv-2020-scan-eng.md

 ## 5. Conclusion
 - SCAN is a two-step algorithm for unsupervised image classification.
 - SCAN adopts nearest neighbors to be semantically similar.
-- SCAN outperforms the SOTA methods in unsupervised iamge classification.
+- SCAN outperforms the SOTA methods in unsupervised image classification.

 ### Take home message
 > Nearest neighbors are likely to be semantically similar.